 Vegetable gardening can be quite easy for beginners, no need to sweat it!
 Save that for July!
 Follow these 5 easy tips that will help you plan for success in your gardening efforts.

 Happy Spring Ya’ll!
+Time for some terra cotta pot makeovers!
 After burrowing away for the winter, I’ve been busy.
-I’ve been getting ready for planting my garden, starting my seeds, planting my early-season lettuce, kale and spinach, and planting annuals around the whole yard.
-My husband built me a fantastic outdoor potting bench with running water.
-This quickly transformed a lean-to into […]
+I’ve been getting ready for planting my garden.
+Firstly, starting my seeds.
+Then planting my early-season lettuce, kale and spinach.
+Finally, planting annuals around the whole yard.
+My husband built me a fantastic outdoor potting bench […]